RyanRLong/csvblender/README.md

 The script works by receiving two files; a source file and a merge file.

 The merge file is the file which is missing values in its rows.
 The source file is the file you believe contains some or all of those missing values.
 CSV-Blender take each row from the merge file and compares it against each row in the source file, looking for a *KEY* match.
-If CSV-Blender finds a match, it will copy any values found in the source file row into the merge file row *only if those values are missing from the merge file row*.
-CSV-Blender does not overwrite pre-existing values.
+If CSV-Blender finds a match, it will copy any values found in the source file row into the merge file row based upon matching column header values.  **CSV-Blender does not overwrite pre-existing values.**  It will only fill in blank values.

 > **IMPORTANT** Both merge and source files must contain one column with the header "KEY".
 This will be used as the lookup to match merge file rows with source file rows.